 An assessment of error levels and what they mean.

-We are going to explore different levels of error, what they mean and when they should be used.
+This is an exploration of the different levels of error, what they mean and when they should be used.
 Before we begin, there is a disclaimer: in my opinion logging is very important - but so is avoiding noise.
 I prefer logs that have a purpose and are going to be used.
 If I can’t use it or act on it at any time, it’s not getting logged.

 This article is based off what I have learnt and my experience using logs as a developer.
 I’m currently using these levels in C# using Serilog, so this is where they will probably most applicable but the concepts will be made as generic as possible.